Ahmed-Abou-Emran/Ahmed-Abou-Emran/README.md

 <h2 align="center">About Me</h2>

-- 👨‍💻 Senior 2 - Computer Engineering and software systems at ASU-Engieering.

-- 🌱 I’m currently learning **React**
+- 👨‍💻 A Front-end React developer with a passion for creating beautiful and functional web applications.

-- 👯 I’m looking to collaborate on **Open Source Projects**
+- 👯 I’m looking  for part-time jobs and collaboration on **Open Source Projects**

 - 📫 How to reach me **AbouEmran99@gmail.com or [telegram](https://t.me/AbouEmran99)**